neuvector/circleci-orb/README.md

           medium_vul_to_fail: 3
 ```

 #### c.
-Scan an image from a CircleCI build job
+Scan the local image built in the CircleCI job "build_image"

-The boolean parameter scan_local_image is an indicator to scan the image on the same host.
-Set it to true.
+To scan the image on the same host, you need to set scan_local_image as true.

-The image_tar_file is the tar archive where the image to be scanned is stored.
+The image needs to be saved as a tar archive file and set the image_tar_file.

 The path is the directory where the tar archive file is stored.

-The image_name is the name of the image to be scanned.
+The image_name is the name of the to-be-scanned image.

-The image_tag is the tag name of the image to be scanned.
+The image_tag is the tag of the to-be-scanned image.

 ```
 version: 2.1
 orbs:
-  neuvector: neuvector/neuvector-orb@1.0.2
+  neuvector: neuvector/neuvector-orb@1.1.0
 workflows:
   scan-image:
     jobs: